The Blue Trail

 The Blue Trail (O Último Azul) is a 2025 dystopian drama film directed by Gabriel Mascaro.
-Starring Denise Weinberg and Rodrigo Santoro, the film follows the 77-year-old Tereza, forced to retire from her job and placed under the guardianship of her daughter, who defies a government order for relocation imposed to its growing elderly population, embarking instead on a personal journey through the Amazon.
+Starring Denise Weinberg and Rodrigo Santoro, the film follows the 77-year-old Tereza, forced to retire from her job and placed under the guardianship of her daughter, who defies a government order for relocation imposed on its growing elderly population, embarking instead on a personal journey through the Amazon.

 It had its world premiere at the main competition of the 75th Berlin International Film Festival, on 16 February 2025, where it won the Silver Bear Grand Jury Prize.
+It was theatrically released in Brazil by Vitrine Filmes on 28 August.

 Synopsis

 In an effort to boost the economy, the government creates distant colonies for the elderly, ensuring them a comfortable end to their lives.
-Teresa, a 77-year-old finds herself unexpectedly included in the program due to a lowered age threshold.
+Teresa, a 77-year-old, finds herself unexpectedly included in the program due to a lowered age threshold.
 With only days left before her relocation, she decides to defy her fate and embarks on a journey through the Amazon to fulfill one last wish: to take her first airplane ride.
 Because permission is refused, she secretly embarks on a boat trip as an illicit passenger and has numerous encounters along the way.
 Despite setbacks and near failures to her plans, she is able to use her life's savings to find happiness.